SeaOfNodes/Simple/chapter07/README.md

 ```
    Note that both the duplicated scope and the original scope, get the same phi (lines 11 and 13 above).

-3. Next we setup the `if` condition, very much like we do with regular ifs.
+3. Next we set up the `if` condition, very much like we do with regular ifs.

 ```java
 01          // Parse predicate